Item number: LJD

 Item number: WG

-A flying toy that you launch with a two-hand twist.
-Soars to amazing
+The Whirlygig is a flying toy that you launch with a simple two-handed

 great folk toy demonstrates the principle of the windmill's rotor or